-The Council of Ontario Universities (COU) commends a budget measure introduced today to the province’s generous student assistance program.
+The Council of Ontario Universities (COU) commends a provincial budget measure introduced today to Ontario’s generous student assistance program.
 These changes will result in easier access to aid, more grants for the students who need it most, and more assistance in both grants and loans to students from middle-income families – positive changes that will improve access to higher education and make the real costs of tuition better understood by students and their families.

 The changes will also mean that in time, students will receive assistance at registration instead of having to pay full tuition up-front and wait to be reimbursed.
 To achieve this, the government intends to restructure the Ontario Student Assistance Plan (OSAP), set new requirements for tuition administration at universities and colleges, and amend its transfer payment system.
 Implementation of the Ontario Student Grant will begin in the 2017-18 calendar year and full implementation of the tuition billing reforms will take place in 2018-19.

 “The tuition sticker price is not the real measure of the cost of university tuition.
 Ontario has one of the most generous student aid programs in Canada, and when you consider the net costs of tuition – which is the actual price students pay once financial aid is factored in, most students will pay much less,” says David Lindsay, COU’s President and CEO.

 University students currently receive almost $2 billion in financial aid through OSAP.
 A major part of this assistance is to meet tuition costs.